jawerty/btcl/README.md

 Follow Bitcoin markets from your terminal.

 btcl is a cli for retrieving Bitcoin prices from your command-line instantly.
 You can choose to get the top market or retrieve a single price quote with the exchange symbol from bitcoincharts.
+This fork adds support for brazilian exchange trader MercadoBitcoin.

 ```
 $ ruby btcl.rb mercadobitcoin -v